Log in

 Very helpful Review 7

-Fruity leather (MUD IV)
+Fruity Leather (MUD IV)

-Kimonanthe' begins green, fresh and delicately flowery.
-But after a few minutes a smoky note replaces the pleasant start, and I don't like the scent very much right now.
+Green, fresh, and slightly floral, 'Kimonanthe' begins.
+However, after just a few minutes, a smoky note overtakes the pleasant start, and I don't really like the scent at this point.

-Kimonanthe' is always good to wear, except in hot temperatures, and is versatile.
-The appearance is moderate and the shelf life is a good eight hours.
+'Kimonanthe' is always good to wear except in hot temperatures and is versatile.
+The projection is moderate, and the longevity is a solid eight hours.

-I thank killer bee for the sample.
+I thank Mörderbiene for the sample.

 2 Comments